iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > Phone - Essential PH-1 I don't know if it's just me, but my phone heats up quite spectacularly, draining the battery.
 The app also has huge buttons and small text, and literally has a huge button saying NEXT----> with small text above it saying don't press unless asked to.
 I haven't used it long enough to get any results, but with the issues immediately apparent, I don't recommend it.<br> :date: __2020-06-14 06:37:14__

-> This app was fine for a few weeks then all of the sudden started eating the battery life.
-No idea why.
-I had to uninstall because I was no longer making it through the work day with enough battery.<br> :date: __2020-06-11 11:48:28__

 #### 1-star reviews